IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Thomas_Paine" target="_blank">Thomas Paine</a>

+>“You can find meanness in the least of creatures, but when God made man the devil was at his elbow.
+A creature that can do anything.
+Make a machine.
+And a machine to make the machine.
+And evil that can run itself a thousand years, no need to tend it.”

+― <a href="https://en.wikipedia.org/wiki/Blood_Meridian" target="_blank">Blood Meridian</a>

 >“If atheism is a "religion",...<br>
 then Not Collecting Stamps is a "hobby".<br>
 If atheism is a "religion", ...<br>